livewire/livewire/docs/getters.md

 ## Performance advantage

-You may be asking yourself: Why use getters at all?
+You may be asking yourself: why use getters at all?
 Why not just call the method directly?

 Accessing a method as a getter offers a performance advantage over calling a method.
 Internally, when a getter is executed for the first time, Livewire caches the returned value.
 This way, any subsequent accesses in the request will return the cached value instead of executing multiple times.